Skip to content ↓

 • Support them to read, use and write the red words (e.g. my, saw, was, what, they)

-Writing - We will be working on our handwriting and letter formation in our books to make sure we are presenting our work neatly.
-Another focus for this term will be to continue to use our sounds to spell new words, use the 'tricky, red words' we know from RWINc and working more independently to come up with ideas.
+Writing – We will be working on our handwriting and letter formation in our books to make sure we are presenting our work neatly.
+Another focus for this term will be to continue to use our sounds to spell new words, use some 'tricky, red words' we know from RWINc and share our ideas verbally to build our confidence in expressing our ideas before putting pen to paper.
+This term we will start by making Fairy Tales books, using story language to retell and experiment with our own ideas.

 Speedy reading videos: